 We are Wandikweza

-We are a community-driven health organization working in partnership with public health facilities to transform maternal and child health care delivery at scale for underserved communities in Malawi.
-We champion health equity by breaking the barriers of cost, distance, and awareness, delivering life-saving care directly to the doorsteps of the most underserved.
+We partner with public health facilities to transform maternal and child health care delivery at scale for underserved communities in Malawi through Proactive Doorstep Care.
+We champion health equity by breaking the barriers of cost, distance and awareness, delivering life-saving care directly to the doorsteps of the most underserved.

 At Wandikweza “Health care closer to the people” is more than just a description of proximity, it is a philosophy that redefines how healthcare should be delivered.
 Closer means reaching people not only in terms of distance, but also in understanding.
 It is about showing up in homes, villages, and communities, not waiting for families to overcome impossible obstacles to seek help.
 It is care that meets people where they are, physically, emotionally, and socially.